American Heart Association

 2. Hold a current AHA PROVIDER card in the discipline you wish to teach

 This is the card you were issued when you took your ACLS, BLS, or PALS course; upon registering for the course, we will email you a confirmation; please reply to this email with a copy of the front and back of your provider card.
+Also please bring a copy (front & back) of your provider card to your Instructor Course.

 3. Complete the AHA’s Instructor Essentials Course.

-4. Attend an Instructor Course for either ACLS, BLS, or PALS, and
+4. Attend an Instructor Course for either ACLS, BLS, or PALS,

 5. Be successfully monitored; teaching your first course within six months of attending the instructor course.